 Wild plants, wild pollinators, wild people!

-The Secret Garden Salisbury is a unique church yard community garden project, with a wildlife, arts & education twist.
+The Secret Garden Salisbury is a unique church yard community garden project, with a wildlife, history, arts & education twist.
 We are based in the old St Clements church yard in the heart of the city of Salisbury and have been running since summer 2015.
-Our main aim is to bring the magic & restorative power of nature to the community through gentle gardening and encouraging wildlife, and through an authentic desire to lay good community foundations and forge good community links from the ground up.
+Our main aim is to bring the magic & restorative power of nature to the community through gentle gardening, encouraging wildlife, education and history and through an authentic desire to lay good community foundations and forge good community links from the ground up.
 Ever resourceful and creative; we offer activities in the garden ranging from planting for pollinators, history talks and arty workshops, to story telling for kids.
 The church yard is a perfect spot for re-creating something of the wonder captured in The Secret Garden story itself, and this is our main goal.

 In 2017 we launched a City Wide initiative 'Bee City' and kicked off with a talk about wild bees during Salisbury International Arts Festival and then followed that with the launch of our innovative AR Bee Trail.
 Within months of launching we were presented with a 2017 'Bees Needs Champion' award from Defra at Kew Gardens.
 Read about that here.

 ''To stand among, observe and interact with living things that grow, develop, adapt, compromise and tolerate, is to learn those lessons ourselves.